nylssoft/MynaAPIServer/README.md

 # MynaAPIServer

 Provides a website with games and applications.
-The website runs on Unix or Windows using .NET 10 as backend server (Kestrel web server).
+The website runs on Linux, macOS or Windows using .NET 10 as backend server (Kestrel web server).

 The following games are provided:

 - [Skat](https://www.stockfleth.eu/skat), a german card game

 - A clone of the arcade version of [Arkanoid](https://www.stockfleth.eu/arkanoid)

 - [Backgammon](https://www.stockfleth.eu/backgammon)

 - [Chess](https://www.stockfleth.eu/chess)

 - A [Tetris](https://www.stockfleth.eu/tetris) clone

 Skat requires 3 or 4 players, Backgammon and Chess 2 players.
 Arkanoid and Tetris are single player games.
 Chess can be used as a single player game if a chess engine is configured, e.g. Zappa or Stockfish.

 The following applications are provided:

 - Contacts, a tool to manage contacts securely

 - Diary, a secure online diary

 - Documents, a simple and secure online document management system

 - Notes, a secure online system to manage simple notes

 - Password, a secure online password manager

 - Slideshow, an online picture galery

 - Appointments, an app to schedule appointments securely

 Visit [stockfleth.eu](https://www.stockfleth.eu) to see a customized version of the website.
+The website uses now a new client written in TypeScript using Bootstrap, see [TsMynaPortal](https://github.com/nylssoft/TsMynaPortal).
+The old client is still available and still necessary to manage markdown files and some administrator settings, see [LegacyClient](https://www.stockfleth.eu/view).

 The main goal of the applications is data protection.
 Nobody except the logged in user can access, read and manage the content.